 Number of Bosses: The two bosses I saw were a giant samurai and a giant samurai accompanied by a bee.
-Both fell victim to my complex strategy of standing next to them and pressing punch until I had worn my B button down to a fine nub.
-All of my punches seemed to land at about groin level, which amused me probably a lot more than it should have.
+Both fell victim to my complex strategy of standing next to them and pressing punch until I had broken my B button.
+All of my punches seemed to land at about groin level, which was the high point of this game's entertainment value.

 Defining Moment: The dialogue, the enemies, the bosses, take your pick.
 This game is so utterly insane it could've been used as the virus that blew up the alien spaceships in Independence Day.

 Each category in the rating system is based out of a possible -10 score (-10 being the worst).
 The overall score is based out of a possible -50 score (-50 being the worst).